oleksandrsirenko/cloud-native-foundations/exercises/kubernetes/kubernetes_exercise.md

   - containing key-value pair: `version=alpine`
   - namespace: `demo`

-**Note**: Nginx is one of the public Docker images, that you can access and use for your exercises or testing purposes.
+> :pushpin: **Note: Nginx is one of the public Docker images, that you can access and use for your exercises or testing purposes.**

 Make sure the following tasks are completed: